sankaire/go-playground/README.md

 # go-playground

 ## For APIs
-Learning how to build web apis with go
+Learning how to build web apis with golang